 CHESAPEAKE, Va., April 11, 2012 /PRNewswire/ -- In celebration of Earth Month, Cox Communications and The Trust for Public Land (TPL) are recognizing volunteers who are helping to create, preserve or enhance our shared outdoor spaces.
 Finalists for Virginia's Cox Conserves Heroes program are being announced today, and the public is being asked to vote now through April 30.
 To vote, visit CoxConservesHeroes.com.

-A total of $15,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent the Fairfax County/Fredericksburg, Hampton Roads and Roanoke areas and compete for the overall recognition of Virginia's Cox Conserves Hero.
+A total of $15,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent the Roanoke, Hampton Roads and Fairfax County/Fredericksburg areas and compete for the overall recognition of Virginia's Cox Conserves Hero.

-As a finalist, each individual has secured a $2,500 donation for his or her nonprofit of choice to be designated toward outdoor projects benefitting the public.
-The finalists are now competing for an additional $7,500 – bringing the total award to $10,000 for the winner's nonprofit of choice.
+As a finalist, each individual has secured a $2,500 donation for her nonprofit of choice.
+The finalists are now competing for an additional $7,500 – bringing the total award to $10,000.
 The winner will be chosen through an online public vote.

 Social Media: #CoxConservesHeroes and #CoxConservesHero

 About Cox Communications: